 Before configuring DHCP parameter templates, enable advanced pool configuration in the DHCP service setup.
 For more information, see How to Configure Advanced DHCP Settings.

 Step 1.
 Configure Lease Constraints

-- Open the DHCP Enterprise Configuration page (Config> Full Config > Box > Virtual Servers> your virtual server > Assigned Services > DHCP-Service).
+- Go to CONFIGURATION > Configuration Tree > Box > Virtual Servers > your virtual server > Assigned Services > DHCP-Service > DHCP Enterprise Configuration.

 - From the left Configuration Mode menu, select Advanced View.

 - In the left navigation pane, select Parameter Templates.

 - In the Parameters table, click + to add a parameter template.